Trip date: May 25, 2020

 There were many, many massive piles of bear poop in scat in this area.

-This is the same hogback that I often see from Fairview Peak.
+The hogback below is the same one that I often see from Fairview Peak.
 See pictures in this trip report.

 Calwood Fire Update: Oct 20, 2020